dvtrung/dl-torch/README.md

 [!]
 This code is under development and mainly for my personal use.
 The purpose of this project is to reproduce paper results or prototype new model by writing minimal code and reusing code from related models.
-Some parts of the code are not well-commented or lack of citation.
+Some parts of the code may not be well-commented or lack of citation.

 # Features

 This project provides a codebase for deep learning experiments with Pytorch.

-- [ ] Writing minimal code to set up an experiment
+- [ ] Writing minimal code to set up a new experiment
-- [ ] Pytorch or Tensorflow 2.0 as backend with same training flow
+- [ ] Pytorch or Tensorflow 2.0 or scikit-learn as backend with similar training flow
-- [ ] Efficient way of logging and analyzing training models
+- [ ] Efficiently log and analyze model results
-- [ ] GUI for monitoring experiments
+- [ ] GUI for monitoring experiments, either local or remote sever

-- [ ] Integration with Google Colab or remote SSH server
+See [here](implementations/README.md) for list of implemented models

 # Set up an experiment